 How to Clean a Permanent HEPA Filter

 In most air purifiers, permanent HEPA filters are used.
-The filter should not be cleaned since water might harm it.
+The filter should not be cleaned since the water might harm it.

 Consider covering the floor with plastic or old sheets before removing the filters.
 It’s even possible to carry the equipment outside.
-This is due to the fact that HEPA and pre-filters may store a lot of dust and debris.
+This is due to the fact that HEPA and pre-filters may store a lot of dirt and debris.
 These may then be released into the atmosphere or fall to the earth.

-To make sure the appliance is safe to remove, switch it off and disconnect it.
+To make sure the appliance is safe to remove, switch it off, and disconnect it.
 Refer to the handbook for instructions if you’re not sure how to remove it.
 The back cover of most air purifiers may be opened to conveniently access the filters.

 Remove Pre Filters